Axstoria/Axstoria-Software/Docs/deployment.md

-# Deployement strategy
+# Deployment strategy

 ## Branch workflow

-The branches follows a very strict workflow and direction, thus :
+The branches follow a very strict workflow and direction, thus :
 Only pull request from ``dev`` can be merged into ``main`` Only pull request from a ``feature`` branch can be merged into ``dev`` And finally only an associated ``functionnality`` can be merged into  a ``feature``